Birding And Bird Conservation

 - Minimize disease by cleaning your feeders at least once every two weeks using soapy water and a 10% bleach solution.

-- Provide cover such as brush piles or dense shrubs for roosting and escape from predators.
+- Provide covers such as brush piles or dense shrubs for roosting and escaping predators.

 - Offer water to attract a wider variety of species, using a heating element when temperatures dip below freezing.

 - Contribute to bird science and management by reporting birds you see at your feeder.
-The Great Backyard Bird Count every February is an easy, fun way to get started: for at least 15 minutes on one or more days you simply tally the numbers and kinds of birds you see.
-Project Feederwatch spans the entire winter.
+The Great Backyard Bird Count [exit DNR] hosted every February is an easy, fun way to get started.
+For at least 15 minutes, tally the numbers and kinds of birds you see on one or more days.
+Project Feederwatch [exit DNR] spans the entire winter.